0xanonymeow/smt/docs/api/go.md

 # Go API Reference

-Complete API documentation for the Go SMT library.
+Complete API documentation for the Go SMT library with 100% test coverage, batch operations, and comprehensive examples.

 ## Table of Contents